 In wireless mobile ad-hoc and sensor networks, efficient power saving mechanisms can drastically increase network lifetime.
 However, reasonable connectivity properties are nevertheless necessary for wireless networks to operate properly.
 The major part of many power saving mechanisms consists in introducing central or distributed synchronization and periodic switching between a sleep state and a wake state.
 Such synchronization measures however always cause new overhead.
+They turned out to be another constraining factor for the achievable power saving.
 Recent publications therefore proposed variants of unsynchronized power saving mechanisms.